Nikhilseelam1/WanderLust-Travel-And-Hotel-Listing-Platform/README.md

-# WanderLust
+# WanderLust-Travel & Hotel Listing Platform

 **WanderLust** is a full-stack web application inspired by Airbnb that allows users to explore, create, and manage travel listings.
-It supports user authentication, image uploads, reviews, and secure CRUD operations — providing a real-world MERN stack experience. :contentReference[oaicite:0]{index=0}
+It supports user authentication, image uploads, reviews, and secure CRUD operations — providing a real-world MERN stack experience.

 ##  Problem Motivation